AnweshaChoudhury27/quizforgeesd/README.md

 ## 📖 Overview

-QuizForge ESD is an interactive web-based quiz platform designed to help students prepare for Engineering Skills Development (ESD) assessments through engaging quizzes, instant feedback, and performance evaluation.
+QuizForge ESD is an interactive web-based quiz platform designed to help students prepare for Entrepreneurship Skills Development (ESD) assessments through engaging quizzes, instant feedback, and performance evaluation.

 The platform offers a simple, responsive, and user-friendly interface that enables learners to test their knowledge and improve their understanding of ESD concepts.